 1. Cyber attacks are becoming very common

 Your employees are the core of your business, so they will be the main target for cyber criminals.
-Making sure your end- users are up to scratch with their knowledge is key.
+Making sure your end- users are up to scratch with their cyber security knowledge is key.
 Cyber crime isn’t going to come to a halt anytime soon, the threat landscape is constantly evolving.

 You might be clued up on cyber crime and might be able to stop a data breach from occurring, but ask yourself this, would your staff know how to stop a phishing email?
 Or perhaps a fake website from a legitimate one?
 Something as simple as security awareness training could be enough to defend your company against some of the most common types of attacks levelled against businesses.